 The asphalt shingle manufacturing process applies crude-oil-based asphalt to an inorganic (typically fiberglass) mat or felt with a mineral base.
 Granules are applied to the top of the shingle to add an aesthetic effect (color) and protect the underlying asphalt from sun damage.
 When recycled, asphalt can be separated from shingles and converted into hot mix asphalt (HMA), which can then be used primarily for roadway repairs.
 An added benefit is that the fibers in asphalt shingles also help reduce cracking and rutting in road pavement made of recycled shingle asphalt.

 You may need anything from minor repairs to a completely new roof.
 If your roof needs work, take the time to research roofing products and contractors.
 Click here to explore roofing options.

-Streamline Enterprises is located in Mason, Michigan and have been providing the surrounded areas with quality exterior home improvement services since 1998.
+Streamline Enterprises is located in Lansing, Michigan and have been providing the surrounded areas with quality exterior home improvement services since 1998.
 They can provide you with a roof inspection and make the best recommendation for your home and budget.
 Contact Streamline Enterprises for additional information on their products and services.

 Streamline Enterprises is an Independent Contractor, not an Employee or Agent of Atlas Roofing Corporation.
-See the full article.

 17 Jan 2018 - Roofing